 Converting to a network/cellular communicator means you will no longer need the two expensive POTS lines that could cost up to $1,000 a year.

 Depending on the brand and model of the central station transmitter that you have, your fire alarm vendor might have to modify the settings or upgrade the panel to ensure a smooth conversion.

 Migrating from POTS to VoIP almost always causes your fire alarm panel to stop communicating with the central monitoring station.
 If you’re migrating from POTS to VoIP, a little planning can ensure your fire alarm system continues to operate properly and prevent an unnecessary surprise.
 Even if your current POTS lines are functioning today, it’s prudent to future-proof your fire alarm panel proactively because it’s only a matter of time before POTS becomes a relic of the past.
 Both MFVN and network/cellular communicator are solid replacement options.
 Consult with your fire alarm system provider to discuss which option is better for you.

 Looking for a Commercial Fire System Provider in the Greater New York Area?

 DGA is New York's leading partner for commercial fire alarm systems.
-Entrusted by thousands of businesses since 1969, we provide fire system design, installation, monitoring, and testing and inspection service for businesses in the greater NYC area including New Jersey and Long Island.
-DGA's NICET certified experts can help you navigate the complex fire alarm requirements for your business whether it's a code violation, a new fire system design or a repair of an existing system.
+Entrusted by thousands of businesses since 1969, we provide fire system design, installation, monitoring, testing, and inspection service for businesses in the greater NYC area including New Jersey and Long Island.
+DGA's NICET certified experts can help you navigate the complex fire alarm requirements for your business whether it's a code violation, a new fire system design, or a repair of an existing system.